Script 1621: CCT Incentives Automation

 Walking Through the Code

-1. Data Preparation
+1. Data Source Initialization:

-• The script begins by defining the primary and reference data sources, which are stored in a dictionary called dataSourceDict.
+• The script begins by defining the primary and reference data sources using a dictionary (dataSourceDict).
+These data sources are represented as dataframes (inputDf and gSheetsDf).

-2. Data Merging
+2. Data Merging:

-3. Data Population and Filtering
+3. Data Population:

-• The script selects specific columns from the merged dataframe to prepare the final output dataframe, outputDf.
+• The script selects specific columns from the merged dataframe to create the final output dataframe (outputDf).
+These columns are essential for the structured budget allocation process.

 Vitals